 For complaints on Pret’s false advertisement go to:

-There has always been this cold war between shops and HQ.
+Here’s a SPOILER Alert: There has always been this cold war between shops and HQ.
 Head Office comes up with deals for customers, and shops have to foot the bill.
-HQ collects the ÂŁ20 subscription fees directly for Pret, but the shops have to foot the bill and pay for the smoothies, frappes etc. to give away for free.
+HQ collects the ยฃ20 subscription fees directly for Pret, but the shops have to foot the bill and pay for the smoothies, frappes etc. to give away for free.
 And when shops refuse to do the frappes/smoothies under excuses of broken machines, it doesn’t bother Pret HQ because they have the money and it is only the customer who suffers the “loss” in not getting the promised product.
+Furthermore, Pret tries to hold on to monthly fees by making it 1. hard to cancel the subscription and 2. even when customers manage to cancel in time, Pret continues to withdraw money from customers’ bank accounts every month.
+More on this here: Pret A Manger Subscription Rip-Off.

 A little slideshow on customer complaints, many screenshots are also underneath the slideshow.
 May need wifi to view slides.
 Due to the new WordPress editor, slideshow does not run automatically but has to be clicked manually or slide left/right.
 All screenshots are also listed underneath: